ShiroePL/ShiroAiChan-on-Windows/README.md

 #### To do but small steps:
 * #### Anilist
-  * I need to add button for inserting manga 10 list request like anime has
   * Maybe add pop up window that will show with better formatting the list
 * #### random questions
   * I want to add random questions from shiro when I don't ask her questions